Customize Consent Preferences

 Cost

-Serious fidgeters are least sensitive to cost and will not flinch at a cost of $10-$25 for a single item.
+Serious fidgeters are the least sensitive to cost and will not flinch at $10-$25 for a single item.
 If you’re looking to purchase one item for individual use, you will likely pay a premium for the right item.
 If you like variety or are buying for a classroom, meeting room, or team of people, you may have a stronger interest in keeping the individual price a little lower.
 Fidget toys generally run anywhere from $1.00 to $12.00, with the average being closer to $3.50.

 • Durability – many tools that we use as fidgets were initially developed for the toy market.
 They are fairly inexpensive and if you try to break them, you probably will succeed.
 If it’s not strong enough to withstand a lot of repetitive motion, it shouldn’t be called a fidget toy!
-Still, some you will find some variance in durability and wash-ability.
-Hard plastic, wood, and metal are likely to stand the test of time longer than the rubbery or gel-filled items, which pick up more dirt and are more difficult to clean.
+Still, you will find some variance in durability and washability.
+Hard plastic, wood, and metal are likely to stand the test of time longer than rubbery or gel-filled items, which pick up more dirt and are more difficult to clean.

 • Fun Factor – sometimes you just want a toy that will make you smile.
 The Cheese and Mice is a perfect example.
 It’s just plain, old fun!